Het-node2vec: second order random walk sampling for heterogeneous multigraphs embedding: Introduction

 \section{Introduction}

 In the field of biology, medicine, social science, economy, and many other disciplines, the representation of relevant problems through complex graphs of interrelated concepts and entities motivates the increasing interest of the scientific community towards Network Representation Learning~\citep{Zhang20}.
-Indeed by learning low-dimensional representations of network vertices that reflect the network topology and the structural relationships between nodes, we can translate the non-Euclidean graph representation of nodes and edges into a fully Euclidean embedding space that can be easily ingested into vector-based machine learning algorithms to efficiently carry out network analytic tasks, ranging from vertex classification and edge prediction to unsupervised clustering, node visualization and recommendation systems~\citep{Grover16,Zhang16,Martinez17,Wang17,Wang18}.
+Indeed, by learning low-dimensional representations of network vertices that reflect the network topology and the structural relationships between nodes, we can translate the non-Euclidean graph representation of nodes and edges into a fully Euclidean embedding space that can be easily ingested into vector-based machine learning algorithms to efficiently carry out network analytic tasks, ranging from vertex classification and edge prediction to unsupervised clustering, node visualization, and recommendation systems~\citep{Grover16,Martinez17,Wang18,Wang17,Zhang16}.

-To this aim, in the past decade most of research efforts focused on homogeneous networks, by proposing matrix factorization-based methods~\citep{Natarajan14}, random walk based methods~\citep{Perozzi14,Grover16}, edge modeling methods~\citep{Jian15}, Generative Adversarial Nets~\citep{WangH19}, and deep learning methods~\citep{Cao16,Hamilton17}.
+To this aim, in the past decade most of research efforts focused on homogeneous networks, by proposing matrix factorization-based methods~\citep{Natarajan14}, random walk based methods~\citep{Perozzi14,Grover16}, edge modeling methods~\citep{Jian15}, Generative Adversarial Nets~\citep{Wang19}, and deep learning methods~\citep{Cao16,Hamilton17}.

-Nevertheless, the highly informative representation provided by graphs that include different types of entities and relationships is the reason behind the development of increasingly complex networks, also including Knowledge Graphs~\citep{Dai20}, sometimes referred as multiplex-heterogeneous networks~\citep{valdeolivas2019random}, or simply as heterogeneous networks~\citep{Dong20} (Section \ref{sec:HetGraph}), where different types of nodes and edges are used to integrate and represent the information carried by multiple sources of information.
-Following this advancements, Heterogeneous Network Representation Learning (HNRL) algorithms have been recently proposed to process such complex, heterogeneous graphs~\citep{Dong20}.
+Nevertheless, the highly informative representation provided by graphs that include different types of entities and relationships motivates the development of increasingly complex networks, also including Knowledge Graphs~\citep{Dai20, cavalleri2024rna}, sometimes referred as multiplex-heterogeneous networks~\citep{valdeolivas2019random}, or simply as heterogeneous networks~\citep{Dong20}, where different types of nodes and edges are used to integrate and represent the information carried by multiple sources of information.
+Following these advancements, Heterogeneous Graph Representation Learning (HGRL) algorithms have been recently proposed to process such complex, heterogeneous graphs~\citep{yang2020heterogeneous,Xie21,bing2023heterogeneous}.

-The core issue with HNRL is to simultaneously capture the structural properties of the network and the semantic properties of the heterogeneous nodes and edges; in other words, we need node and edge type-aware embeddings that can preserve both the structural and the semantic properties of the underlying heterogeneous graph.
+The core issue with HGRL is to simultaneously capture the structural properties of the network and the semantic properties of the heterogeneous nodes and edges; in other words, we need node and edge type-aware embeddings that can preserve both the structural and the semantic properties of the underlying heterogeneous graph.